-- Check out the book The Brain Gym for loads of ideas for indoors and outdoors that focus on movement, using both sides of the brain and crossing the midline
+- Check out the book The Brain Gym for loads of ideas for indoors and outdoors focusing on movement, using both sides of the brain, and crossing the midline.

-- Tree Stumps – the wind knocked down many trees in our area over the lat several months.
+- Tree Stumps – the wind knocked down many trees in our area over the last several months.
 So we took advantage of the cutting and removing of the trees.
 Our stumps provide so much enjoyment to our sons.
-It is actually a little crazy how much they enjoy the very simple set up.
+It is a little crazy how much they enjoy the straightforward setup.

 - Hiking – what better way to develop gross motor skills than to explore the natural playground?

-- Rubber Tires – these are a new item for us.
-Excited to see the boys jump and explore through the course.
+- Rubber Tires – These are new items for us.
+I am excited to see the boys jump and explore through the course.

 - Climbing Trees and Rocks

 - Obstacle Course

 - Yoga indoors and outdoors (we love these Yoga ABC Cards for Kids)

 - Games like freeze tag and hide and seek are great for self-regulation work and brain development.